thescientist13/aws-sst-demo/README.md

 # aws-sst-demo

-A simple reproduction repo of using SST
+A simple reproduction repo of using SST.